keenlabs/KeenClient-iOS/README.md

 ##### Build Settings

-Make sure to add CoreLocation.framework to the "Link Binary with Libraries" section.
+Make sure to add CoreLocation.framework and SystemConfiguration.framework to the "Link Binary with Libraries" section.

 Also enable the "-ObjC" linker flag under "Other Linker Flags".